kibo-money/kibo/README.md

 - **Diverse**: Have as many charts/datasets as possible and something for everyone
 - **Free**: Is and always will be completely free
 - **Open**: With a very permissive license
-- **Transparent**: You can verify and see exactly how each dataset is computed
+- **Trustless**: You can verify and see exactly how each dataset is computed
 - **Independent**: Only one, easily swappable, dependency (Price API)
+- **Educational**: By providing many datasets that can be used to describe how Bitcoin works and why
 - **Timeless**: Be relevant and usable 10 years from now by being independent and not do address tagging
 - **Sovereign**: Be self-hostable on accessible hardware
-- **Versatile**: Many many different datasets which can be viewed in chart, dashbards or raw values
+- **Versatile**: You can view the data in charts, you can download the data, you can fetch the data via an API
 - **Accessible**: Free Website and API with all the datasets for everyone

 ## Milestones